C-C0des/Artiste/README.md

 # Artiste [ UT Coding Boot Camp: Project #1 ]

 ## Functionality
-A mood board app for the Gen Z artist.
-Artsite is a web based app that allows its users to express emotions.
+Catered to the Gen Z artist.
+Artsite is a web based mood-board app that allows its users to express emotions.

 ## Technologies
 * HTML, CSS and Bootstrap